Solar Panels in Convoy, Co. Donegal

 A system installed in Convoy today will generate clean electricity for 25-30 years with minimal maintenance.

-Government Support for Solar in Convoy
+Solar grants available in Convoy

 Homeowners in Convoy, Co.
 Donegal can apply for the SEAI solar PV grant.
 The maximum grant of €1,800 is confirmed for 2026.